NVIDIA-Merlin/HierarchicalKV/review/pr-164/_sources/README.md.txt

 Basically, HierarchicalKV is a headers only library, the commands below only create binaries for benchmark and unit testing.

+Your environment must meet the following requirements:

+- CUDA version >= 11.2
+- NVIDIA GPU with compute capability 8.0, 8.6, 8.7 or 9.0
+- GCC supports `C++17' standard or later.
+- Bazel version >= 3.7.2 (Bazel compile only)

 ### with cmake
 ```shell
 git clone --recursive https://github.com/NVIDIA-Merlin/HierarchicalKV.git